emtilt/ph410s21/_pages/about.md

 You are expected to attend and fully participate in every class, both for your own learning and out of respect for your classmates.
 Each day...<!--, one student will be begin class by summarizing and briefly teaching the assigned reading (which all students are assumed to have read in detail).
 These summaries should last approximately five minutes, and they should be active teaching that encourages dialogue among the class, perhaps with questions or examples.
 They should never exceed ten minutes - you are responsible for controlling the timing of the class during the presentation.
 You will receive a grade each full ‘cycle’ of students; half of the grade will be based on your presentation while the other half will be awarded for good-faith, well-prepared engagement when not leading the class.
 Your presentation day will be graded on a 1-5 scale on both “Presentation” (how effectively did you communicate the material?) and “Preparation” (how well prepared were you?).-->

-You will use Plickers...

-There will be a brief reading quiz on WorldClass due prior to each class which will also contribute a small amount to this category.
+There will be a brief reading quiz on Slack due prior to each class which will also contribute a small amount to this category.
 I reserve the right to give unannounced in-class quizzes; it is unlikely that this will happen if the class is mostly keeping up with the reading and homework.
 There may also be other in-class activities that contribute to this category, depending on the difficulties and interests we encounter along the way.

 ### Exams